hyeontaek/kaleido/README.md

 > $ git clone git@github.com:hyeontaek/kaleido.git

 * (Add the kaleido directory to PATH)
-* Requires: Python 3
+* Requires: Python 3.3 or later
+* Requires: git (1.7.0 or later)
-* Requires: inotify-tools (for Linux), pywin32 (for Windows)
+* Requires: inotify-tools (for Linux; 3.13 or later), pywin32 (for Windows; build 218 or later)
+* Lower versions may also work
-* Caution: MacOS X and other platforms are not tested; the local file change monitor will not work (not implemented)
+* MacOS X and other platforms are not tested; the local file change monitor will not work (not implemented)

 ## Basic usage